Brains Brewery: History

-Brains expanded the Old Brewery was expanded in 1914 by having a new brewery built in St Mary Street.
+Brain's expanded the Old Brewery in 1914 by having a new brewery built in St Mary Street.

-In 1997 Brains took over Crown Buckley in Llanelli.
+In 1997, Brain's took over Crown Buckley in Llanelli.
 It closed Crown Buckley's brewery and transferred production to Cardiff.
-In 1999 Brains bought the former Hancock's Brewery just south of Cardiff Central railway station.
-In 2000 it moved production there, and in 2003 the Old Brewery was redeveloped as a bar and restaurant complex.
+In 1999, Brain's bought the former Hancock's Brewery just south of Cardiff Central railway station.
+In 2000, it moved production there, and in 2003 the Old Brewery was redeveloped as a bar and restaurant complex.

-Until September 2009 the multi-millionaire chairman of the company was Chris Brain.
-The chairman is now John Rhys, the great-great-grandson of company founder Samuel Arthur Brain.
+Ownership remains in the Brain family; until 2009 the chairman was Chris Brain, and since that date the company has been led by John Rhys, the great-great-grandson of the company's founder Samuel Arthur Brain.

-In March 2019 the new Dragon Brewery, at the Pacific Business Park in Tremorfa, was opened by Prince William, Duke of Cambridge, who was taken on a tour of the new facility by head brewer Bill Dobson.
+In March 2019, the new Dragon Brewery, at the Pacific Business Park in Tremorfa, was opened by Prince William, Duke of Cambridge, who was taken on a tour of the new facility by head brewer Bill Dobson.

-In December 2020, Brains handed over the running of its 156 pubs via a 25-year lease-back deal to Marston's Ninety-nine Brains pubs were later put up for sale.
+In December 2020, Brain's handed over the running of its 156 pubs via a 25-year lease-back deal to Marston's Ninety-nine Brain's pubs were later put up for sale.

-Coffee#1
+In May 2022 it was announced that Brain's had sold the freehold and leasehold of 95 of their pubs to Song Capital, with the proceeds used to pay off existing debts.

+In December 2023, Brain's announced that, following the sale of their pubs, they had recovered from the debt that forced the sale following the pandemic.

+Coffee

 In September 2011 the company diversified into coffee shops, buying the Cardiff-based coffee house chain, Coffee#1.
-In mid-2018, SA Brain announced that they wished to sell a majority stake in Coffee#1, after a strategic review.
+In mid-2018, S.A.
+Brain announced that they wished to sell a majority stake in Coffee#1, after a strategic review.
 In January 2019, Caffè Nero bought a 70% stake in the business, which at that time had 92 outlets.

+In February 2022 it was announced that Brain's had sold their remaining stake in the business to Caffe Nero.